 According to the Regulation on the Measurement and Evaluation of the Liquidity Adequacy of Banks issued by the BRSA and announced in the Official Gazette dated November 1, 2006 and numbered 26333, the liquidity adequacy ratio of a bank is the ratio of liquid reserves to liabilities of the bank.
-On a weekly basis, a bank must maintain: (a) a 100% liquidity adequacy ratio for the first maturity period (assets and liabilities maturing within seven days are taken into account in calculations on a weekly average as defined by the regulation) and the second maturity period (assets and liabilities maturing within 31 days of the last working day are taken into account) on an aggregate basis and (b) a 80% liquidity adequacy ratio on a foreign currency-only basis.
+Pursuant to such regulation, on a weekly basis, a bank must maintain: (a) a 100% liquidity adequacy ratio for the first maturity period (assets and liabilities maturing within seven days are taken into account in calculations on a weekly average as defined by the regulation) and the second maturity period (assets and liabilities maturing within 31 days of the last working day are taken into account) on an aggregate basis and (b) an 80% liquidity adequacy ratio on a foreign currency-only basis; however, pursuant to the BRSA Decision on Liquidity Ratios, such ratios shall be applied as 0% for deposit banks.